alphacoder-mp3/ByteNotes/README.md

 Features to be added on priority:

-1. Cloudinary or any other media service for media upload and storing the data instead of storing it on our own server
-2. User to add images in the notes apart from profile
+1. User to add images in the notes apart from profile